-5 4 3 2 1 NO Outstanding Superior Solid Marginal Unacceptable No Outstanding Superior Joliu iviaigiliai Offacceptable Opportunity
+5 4 3 2 1 NO Outstanding Superior Solid Marginal Unacceptable No Outstanding Superior 30110 Ivialgilla Unacceptable Opportunity

-Compe etency 2.1.1-Identify as a professional social worker and conduct oneself accordingly Student understood and was able to communicate to client systems his/her professional role in the agency.
+Competency 2.1.1-Identify as a professional social worker and conduct oneself accordingly

+Student understood and was able to communicate to client systems his/her professional role in the agency.

 Student appropriately accessed and utilized agency staff to accomplish assignments.

 Student complied with agency protocol in advocating for client systems.

-Compe etency 2.1.2-Apply social work ethical principles to guide professional practice Student integrated social work values, ethics and purpose in direct practice.
-Compe judgm etency 2.1.3-Apply critical thinking to inform and communicate professional ents Student utilized effective interpersonal verbal and non-verbal communication skills, such as active and reflective listening, paraphrasing, summarizing, clarifying, questioning; body language, eye contact, awareness of personal space.
-Student utilized appropriate, clear, accurate, and correct written communication in agency documentation of accountability and correspondence.
-Compe etency 2.1.4-Engage diversity and difference in practice Student interacted with client systems in a manner that conveyed appreciation and respect for client diversity, dignity and worth through utilizing client system strengths and resources.
-Student assessed the impact of discrimination and oppression on his/her client systems and collaborated with the client to restore, maintain and enhance resources, and social functioning.
-Compe etency 2.1.5-Advance human rights and social and economic justice his/he Student advocated for the elimination of discrimination and oppression impacting r client systems and collaborated with the client to restore, maintain and enhance resources and social oning.
-Student engaged in social work practice that advances social and economic justice for individuals, families, groups, and communities.
+Competency 2.1.2-Apply social work ethical principles to guide professional practice

+Student integrated social work values, ethics and purpose in direct practice.

+Competency 2.1.3-Apply critical thinking to inform and communicate professional judgments

+- Student utilized effective interpersonal verbal and non-verbal communication skills, such as active and reflective listening, paraphrasing, summarizing, clarifying, questioning; body language, eye contact, awareness of personal space. - Student utilized appropriate, clear, accurate, and correct written communication in agency documentation of accountability and correspondence.

+Competency 2.1.4-Engage diversity and difference in practice

+- Student interacted with client systems in a manner that conveyed appreciation and respect for client diversity, dignity and worth through utilizing client system strengths and resources. - Student assessed the impact of discrimination and oppression on his/her client systems and collaborated with the client to restore, maintain and enhance resources, and social functioning.